Hermann Klaatsch: Life and work

 Klaatsch was born in Berlin.
 His father was a physician, and Hermann showed an interest in collecting specimens and in the natural sciences while a boy.
 He graduated from Royal Wilhelms-Gymnasium in 1881 and went to the University of Heidelberg to study medicine, and biology.
 He later went on to study at the University of Berlin and at the biological station of Villefranche.

 Klaatsch began working at the Rudolf Virchow laboratory and at the Augusta Hospital.
-In 1885, he became a scientific assistant at the anatomical institute under Waldeyer, and received an M.D.
+In 1885, he became a scientific assistant at the anatomical institute under Heinrich Wilhelm Gottfried von Waldeyer-Hartz, and received an M.D.

 In 1888, Klaatsch received a personal invitation to the University of Heidelberg from the old college friend who had first interested him in anatomy.
 In 1890 Klaatsch began teaching there.

 Between 1904 and 1907, Klaatsch traveled into Australia and Java to study the native peoples.
 He later published papers on his findings.